The Uplifting Power of $500: Living With Decent Pay in the Philippines

 A majority of BPO firms have been located in business districts around the capital Manila.
 But as the industry expanded, a lot of companies have started to establish a presence in other major business districts outside the metro, making it more accessible to people.

-In a 2018 report, the Philippine government’s economic development agency said a family of 5 needs an aggregate income of at least $805 to live above the poverty line.
-This is based on the assumption that at least 2 members of the household are employed.
+In a 2018 report, the Philippine government’s economic development agency said a family of five needs an aggregate income of at least $805 to live above the poverty line.
+This is based on the assumption that at least two members of the household are employed.

-Clearly, if a couple working in a BPO firm is earning $500, they are capable of living decently, compared to other families with low-income providers.
-But government estimate applies to a family of 5, which means the providers are mostly tenured workers earning above the average salary grade.
+Clearly, if a couple working in a BPO firm is earning $500, they can live decently, compared to other families with low-income providers.
+But the government estimate applies to a family of five, which means the providers are mostly tenured workers earning above the average salary grade.

 The $500 pay, meanwhile, applies to a younger set of BPO workers, perhaps in their early to mid-20s, who may have been just starting their careers in the industry.
 Given this, the calculation of expenses may vary.